collinmurch/394-murch-scheduler/README.md

 # 394-murch-scheduler

-- A scheduler project for COMP\_SCI 394-0 at Northwestern
+- A scheduler project made for COMP\_SCI 394-0 at Northwestern

 - Made with React and hosted on Firebase